-I’ve shared a recipe for peanut butter cup energy balls before, but I thought I would share my favourite healthy spin on the classic Reese’s Peanut Butter Cups we all know and love!
+I’ve shared a recipe for peanut butter cup energy balls before, but I thought I’d share my favourite healthy spin on the classic Reese’s Peanut Butter Cups we all know and love!

-Rather than indulging in the white sugar, preservative-packed candy that is also individually wrapped in single-use plastic wrapping (yuck), switch it up for this healthy twist on peanut butter cups that can be made for both ‘milk’ AND ‘dark’ chocolate cups.
+Rather than indulging in the white sugar, preservative–packed candy that’s also individually wrapped in single-use plastic wrapping, switch it up for this healthy twist on peanut butter cups that can be made into both ‘milk‘ AND ‘dark‘ chocolate cups.

 First, master your favourite chocolate recipe by deciding what proportions of coconut to cacao you prefer, then get experimenting with other flavours and ingredients to make it your own!

 Before we get started in learning how to make these delicious healthy takes on Reese’s famous Peanut Butter Cups – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 If you make these peanut butter cups, please let me know!
 Leave a comment below, and if you take a picture and share it, please tag me on Instagram @simplynaturalnessa or use the hashtag #simplynaturalnessa so I can see!
 I’d love to know how you went!

 Healthier Reese’s Peanut Butter Cups that are vegan, gluten-free and refined sugar-free!
 To make the Dark Chocolate Peanut Butter Cups variation, follow the same recipe but up the cacao powder to 1 cup to make a darker, more bitter chocolate.

 - 1/4 cup coconut oil (melted and cooled to room temp.)